rafaelrubbioli/rafaelrubbioli/README.md

 ### Hi there! 👋

-My name is Rafael Rubbioli and I'm a software engineer.
+My name is Rafael Rubbioli and I'm a senior software engineer.

 ### Some personal info:
 - I'm from Brazil